The Power of Belief, Belonging, and the Right Environment: Maria’s Story

 • You can come back from setbacks

 → Maria’s story shows that retreat doesn’t mean failure.
-With the right support, recovery is not only possible—it’s transformative.
+With the right support, recovery is possible and transformative.

 • Start by listening